clearlinux/clear-linux-documentation/source/tutorials/kata.rst

 If you have Clear Containers installed on your |CL| system, then follow the :ref:`migrate Clear Containers to Kata Containers tutorial<kata_migration>`.

-Before you install any new packages, update |CL| with the following command:
+Update |CL| with the following command:

 .. code-block:: bash